NovySan/unl-digifab/sessions/week12.md

 - photoresistor and voltage divider
 - using multimeter to see how the resistance changes
 - reading the photoresistor as a sensor
+- Use the photoresistor to control the servo from last class, in place of the potentiometer
+-

 ## Temperature sensor